dotnet/docs-aspire/docs/database/azure-cosmos-db-entity-framework-integration.md

 For more information, see the [ConnectionString documentation](/azure/cosmos-db/nosql/how-to-dotnet-get-started#connect-with-a-connection-string).

-### Use configuration providers
+#### Use configuration providers

 The .NET Aspire Microsoft Entity Framework Core Cosmos DB integration supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
-It loads the <xref:Aspire.Microsoft.EntityFrameworkCore.Cosmos.EntityFrameworkCoreCosmosSettings > from _:::no-loc text="appsettings.json":::_ or other configuration files using `Aspire:Microsoft:EntityFrameworkCore:Cosmos` key.
-Example _:::no-loc text="appsettings.json":::_ that configures some of the options:
+It loads the <xref:Aspire.Microsoft.EntityFrameworkCore.Cosmos.EntityFrameworkCoreCosmosSettings> from configuration files such as _:::no-loc text="appsettings.json":::_.
+Example _:::no-loc text="appsettings.json"::: that configures some of the options:

 ```json
 {